4d/docs/docs/Concepts/quick-tour.md

 ## Classes

-You can create object classes to associate functions to object instances.
+The 4D language supports object classes.
 Add a `myClass.4dm` file in the Project/Sources/Classes folder of a project to create a class named "myClass".

 To instantiate an object of the class in a method, call the user class from the *class store* (`cs`) and use the `new()` member function.
 You can pass parameters.